ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 # Loading Mission Metadata

 Moving platform missing metadata should be reported to the Node in the template provided [here](https://members.oceantrack.org/data/data-collection).
-This spreadsheet file will contain one or more missions(rows) of the moving platform: identifiers, instruments used and deployment/recovery times.
+This spreadsheet file will contain one or more missions (rows) of the moving platform: identifiers, instruments used, and deployment/recovery times.

-1. Visually check if any missing information, inconsistant or formatting issues in the **essential** columns ?
+1. Visually check for any missing information and inconsistant or formatting issues in the **essential** columns?
 Column names and example data are shown as below:
  * platform_id: e.g. `1234567`
  * otn_mission_id: e.g. `1234567202310031456` (Note: otn_mission_id is an iternal unique identifier which can be constructed as `platform_id + deploy_date_time digits`).
  * ins_model_no: e.g. `VMT`